hoepeyemi/dumiol/README.md

-# Rock-Paper-Scissors on CoreDao
+# Rock-Paper-Scissors on Base

-This is a decentralized Rock-Paper-Scissors game built on the CoreDao network.
+This is a decentralized Rock-Paper-Scissors game built on the Base network.
 The application allows users to create and join games, track their move history, and view past game results, all while ensuring transparency and fairness through blockchain technology.

 ## Table of Contents